Honeymoon Island State Park

 Osprey Village is an area within the festival which enhances the awareness of our local natural environment and teaches us to take part in protecting our precious resources.
 Osprey Village includes displays from state and local non-profit environmental agencies, conservation agencies, sustainability groups, and environmental demonstrations.

 Guided Osprey Trail nature walks will be available nearly every hour during the weekend.

-Construction will start on the new Caladesi Discovery Center this summer.
+Construction will start this summer on the new Caladesi Island Discovery Center.
 A Caladesi Discovery Center display with information on this outdoor interpretive center and its observation deck are park of Island Earth Days.
 Special Caladesi Island memorabilia will be on sale.

 Visitors to Island Earth Days can win a weekend at Innisbrook Golf Resort and other prizes.
 Tickets for the door prizes will be on sale both days with drawings on Sunday afternoon at 4 pm.
 Participants need not be present to win.
 There also will be a chance to win other prizes with your car admission ticket received on entry to the park.
 Drawing prize winners will be announced from the main stage on Sunday during the Cadillac Cowboys act.
 You do not have to be present to win.